-Data collected Database performance metrics SQL query examples for query analytics (optional).
-DSN and credentials for database access.
+Data collection source Data collected DB host to PMM Database performance metrics SQL query examples for query analytics (optional).
+PMM to DB Host DSN and credentials for database access.
 A separate DB user is used (limited access) to retreive metrics from the database.
-Database backup - optional if PMM Administrator configures it with Public Cloud (AWS, GCP, etc) as a possible storage location.
-Telemetry data is collected.
+DB Host to S3 compatible storage location Database backup - optional if PMM Administrator configures it with Public Cloud (AWS, GCP, etc) as a possible storage location.
+PMM Server to Percona Cloud Telemetry data is collected.
 PMM Server collects varying amounts of data from version to version, and no personal or confidential information is collected.
 See here for details on the data being transmitted.